On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Photodetachment of the negatively charged hydrogen ion

 Let us assume that the incident (i.e. second) electron was bound to the neutral hydrogen atom with the binding energy $\epsilon_{i} = -I$, where $I = \chi_1$ is the ionization potential of the H$^{-}$ ion.
 The incident photon has the momentum ${\bf k}$ and the frequency $\omega$ (or energy $\hbar \omega = \omega$).
 In the final state the emited photo-electron moves as a free particle with the momentum ${\bf p}$ and energy $\epsilon_f$.
 Since ${\bf p}$ is a continuous variable, the photodetachment cross-section is written in the form

-where the wave function of the final state is normalized per one particle in unit volume $V = 1$.
+where $M_{i \rightarrow f}$ is the transition amplitude (see, Eq.(\ref{Matrix}), below) and the wave function of the final state is normalized per one particle in unit volume $V = 1$.
 All wave functions and expressions used in computations of the transition amplitude $M_{i \rightarrow i}$ are assumed to have a proper permutation symmetry upon spin-spatial coordinates of the two electrons 1 and 2.
 This allows one to write the formula, Eq.(\ref{cross}), and all formulas below in the one-electron form.

 The delta-function in Eq.(\ref{cross}) is excluded by integrating over the momenta ${\bf p}$ of the photo-electron.
 Indeed, by using the formula $d^3{\bf p} = p^2 d\mid {\bf p} \mid do = \epsilon \mid {\bf p} \mid d\epsilon do$ and performing the integration over $d\epsilon$ we can remove this delta-function and obtain the following general expression for the cross-section